 The solution is to use smaller dishes and smaller utensils.
 It may sound a little goofy, but, if you have children, use their bowls, forks, spoons and cups.
 If you eat with smaller utensils, you will eat between 25 and 40% less food – that’s a whole lot of calories.

 If you are eating something out of a packet, tip it out and place it on a napkin.
 That way you won’t feel as if you have to finish the packet off.

 5. Not Stabilizing Blood Sugar

 Most people can relate to controlling their blood sugar with diabetes.
-Yet, keeping tabs on your blood sugar count is the best way to assess how you re going hormonally on the keto diet.
-It is way more effective than using keto sticks long term.
+Yet, keeping tabs on your blood sugar count is the best way to assess how you’re going hormonally on the keto diet.
+It is way more effective than using keto sticks long-term.

 You can pick up a blood glucose meter at any pharmacy or order one online here.

-If you are sticking to the keto regimen of low carbs, moderate proteins and high fats, you will show fasting blood sugar count of between 70 and 80 grams.
+If you are sticking to the keto regimen of low carbs, moderate proteins and high fats, you will show a fasting blood sugar count of between 70 and 80 grams.
 As your blood sugar level goes down, your ketone production will increase.

 So, what’s the most important thing you need to cut out to bring down your blood sugar levels?

 Ironically, it’s not sugar.
 Grains are the worst offenders in triggering blood sugar.
 That is why you MUST completely eliminate grains from your life.
-Those low carb types of bread simply won’t cut it.
+Those low-carb types of bread simply won’t cut it.
 To bring down your blood sugar levels you have got to go cold turkey!